itbj/ASA-TE-Monitoring/README.md

 print(json.dumps(testData))
 ```

-## Step 3 - Configure Telegraf and Build Dashboards
+#### Step 3 - Configure Telegraf and Build Dashboards

-Now that we can get data from the ASA, let's get our dashboard built.
+Now that we can get data from the ThousandEyes, let's get our dashboard built.

 First off if the directory `/etc/telegraf/telegraf.d` doesn't already exist create it, and copy the `custom.conf` file in the telegraf folder over to `/etc/telegraf/telegraf.d/custom.conf`